Mediatrix of all graces: Continued campaigning

 Groups of laity and clergy, what has been called "a small but growing movement", continue to operate for proclaiming the dogma of the universal mediation of Mary.
 One such group calls itself Vox Populi Mariae Mediatrici.
 On 8 February 2008, five cardinals published a petition asking Pope Benedict XVI to declare the Blessed Virgin Mary both Co-Redemptrix and Mediatrix, and over 500 bishops later added their signatures.
 The magazine Inside the Vatican and Saint Thomas More College organized a one-day panel discussion on the question in Rome on 25 March 2010.

 In December 2019, at a Mass in St. Peter's Basilica celebrating the feast of Our Lady of Guadalupe, Pope Francis said in referring to a picture of La Morenita that three terms came to mind, woman, mother and mestiza; the latter because "Mary makes God a mestizo, true God but also true man.”
 He also discouraged proposals for a new dogmatic title. "“When they come to us with the story of declaring her this or making that dogma, let’s not get lost in foolishness [in Spanish, tonteras],” he said."

 Mater Populi Fidelis

 In Mater Populi Fidelis, the Dicastery for the Doctrine of the Faith of the Catholic Church, in November 2025, declared that the use of the titles Mediatrix, Mediatrix of all graces, and Co-Redemptrix "have limits that do not favor a correct understanding of Mary’s unique place".
 The Dicastery for the Doctrine of the Faith encouraged the faithful to instead use of the title Mother of God for the Blessed Virgin Mary.

-The Society of Saint Pius X has condemned this Vatican document and"has called upon all priests affiliated with the SSPX to add an intention of reparation at all public Masses celebrated on November 16, 2025."
+In modern times, the Society of Saint Pius X (SSPX) has continued to advocate for the Marian title of Mediatrix of all graces.
+The SSPX has since condemned this Vatican document and "has called upon all priests affiliated with the SSPX to add an intention of reparation at all public Masses celebrated on November 16, 2025."